cp3402-students/project-2025-tr1-jcua-team6/site.md

     );
 }
 ```
+- Additional defaults and mappings can be added in the commented areas of the fucntions above if required.
+Please note that the relative CSS class still needs be coded into the appropriate section of the styles.css file.
 - A number of additional unmapped custom CSS classes are also provided for use in well described sections of the styles.css file.

 ## Navigation
 - To see any new pages created in the menu they must be added to Appearance/menus.
 - The menu to be selected to edit is "nav-menu(Primary)".
 - Select your new page from the left panel and then move into the required order and save.